-(a) The IRB shall be beached and remain wholly within the allocated lane until the driver has exited the IRB.
+(a) The IRB shall be beached and remain within the allocated lane and not be positioned to disadvantage other competitors until the driver has exited the IRB.

 (d) The patient must not exit prior to the driver.
 The crewperson may alight before the driver to steady the IRB but only after the motor has been made electrically dead.
 The motor may be left in gear.
-The crewperson may use the side lifting handles to exit the IRB.
+The crewperson may use the side lifting handles while preparing for and during the exit procedure.

 (e) When exiting the IRB, the driver must keep both feet on the IRB floor until the motor is electrically dead.